iamsherman1234/android-home-server/README.md

 - Services **cannot reliably auto-start** via `systemctl enable` on container boot
 - `systemctl start` works manually after boot
 - The Serveo tunnel service (`serveo.service`) works via systemd after initial boot

-- **Solution:** Use a bash startup script in `.bashrc` to launch all services when entering the container
+**Solution:** Use a bash startup script in `.bashrc` to launch all services when entering the container.

 ### ⚠️ Port 53 — Blocked by systemd-resolved